timabell/0x5.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 private industry), so as an aside let me explain:

-~~The Product Manager is more widely known in industry as Product Owner~~ (well that's what I though, actually it turns out [product owner and product manager are not quite the same](https://melissaperri.com/blog/2017/06/29/product-manager-vs-product-owner)).
+~~The Product Manager is more widely known in industry as Product Owner~~ (well that's what I thought, actually it turns out [product owner and product manager are not quite the same](https://melissaperri.com/blog/2017/06/29/product-manager-vs-product-owner)).
 This is someone who figures out the balance of features in a service and the